milestonesys/mipsdk-samples-plugin/DemoAccessControlPlugin/README.md

 access control system could be handled by a plugin.

 NOTE: This plugin uses the *Demo Access Control Server Application* to simulate an access control system.
-It can be found in:
+The *Demo Access Control Server Application* is automatically build when building the plugin.
+It can be found here:
-`mipsdk-samples-plugin-main\mipsdk-samples-plugin-main\DemoAccessControlPlugin\DemoServerApplication`.
-**Note:** `DemoServerApplication.exe` is available here [DemoServerApplication on GitHub](https://github.com/milestonesys/mipsdk-samples-plugin/tree/main/DemoAccessControlPlugin/DemoServerApplication)
+`mipsdk-samples-plugin\Simulators\DemoACServerApplication\bin\debug\DemoServerApplication.exe`.

 This sample provides among others this set of features: